-- First, create an account with The Heinz Endowments.
-We upgraded our online grant application form on Jan.
-23, 2012, so you will need to create a new account if this is your first application in the new system.
+- If this is your first application in our system, you will need to create an account with The Heinz Endowments using your email address as your user ID.
 You will receive an acknowledgment email when you create your account.
 This email will contain your password and the link to login to your account, and you should save this email for your records.

 - You must successfully pass the short eligibility quiz at the beginning of this process.
 If you have any questions concerning the quiz, please contact us.

 - There are a variety of ways to communicate with The Heinz Endowments about potential funding, from personal contact with a program officer to brief digital inquiries ("Share Your Idea With Us" form) and/or full grant applications ("General Application" form).